 Location: Treasure Lake, Petersburg, Kentucky

-Price: $25 online includes the music, walk, fishing, and camping; food is sold separately or brought personally
+Price: $15 online includes the music, education walks, and fishing.
+Camping is $5; food is sold separately or brought personally

 +++No outside alcohol is permitted in the music venue, literally its the law as we have a bar on-site.
 Please plan on purchasing your beer from Treasure Lake.
 We have a large selection of domestic beers and many craft beers from local breweries to choose from and all are reasonably priced.
 Cash only besides at the door. +++

-Doug Crouch, International Permaculture Practitioner and local ecologist, will walk through the camping area of the land detailing his work over the years managing the forest holistically.
-It has been a 16 year period and his love for native species like Paw Paw and Spicebush is sure to come through.
-See the amazing diversity of trees that grow naturally here in Northern Kentucky and learn about some of their uses for humans and role within the ecosystem.
+Doug Crouch, International Permaculture Practitioner and local ecologist, will boat you across the lake detailing his work over the years managing the property holistically.
+It has been a 17 year period and his love for native species like Paw Paw and Spicebush is sure to come through.
+See the amazing diversity of habitats and learn about some of the trees and plants uses for humans and their role within the ecosystem.

 Crouch’s Treasure Lake